shadowrezi/just-userbot/README.md

 ## just-userbot
 **is a Python userbot built using the Pyrogram library.
 It's designed to enhance your Telegram experience with various features and commands.
-With this userbot, you can perform actions like simulating typing, controlling your PC, performing magic tricks, and even using ChatGPT for generating text.**
+With this userbot, you can perform actions like simulating typing, controlling your PC, make speech from text, encode and decode Qrcodes,  performing magic tricks, and even using ChatGPT for generating text.**

 ## Features